gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

-confirms that they may each make use of their Contributions as published in an RFC in any way they wish, subject only to the restriction that no Contributor has the right to represent any .ne 3 document as an RFC, or equivalent of an RFC, if it is not a full and complete copy or translation of the published RFC.
+confirms that they may each make use of their Contributions as published in an RFC in any way they wish, subject only to the restriction that no Contributor has the right to represent any document as an RFC, or equivalent of an RFC, if it is not a full and complete copy or translation of the published RFC.

-.ti 0
-6. Legends, Notices and Other Standardized Text in IETF Documents
+# Legends, Notices and Other Standardized Text in IETF Documents

 The IETF requires that certain standardized text be reproduced verbatim in certain IETF Documents (including copies, derivative works, and